Birth Trauma is real and healing is possible

 because healing should include you, too

-Therapy for trauma can help you release guilt, fear, and shame so you can reconnect to yourself and baby.
+Therapy for birth trauma can help you release guilt, fear, and shame so you can reconnect to yourself and baby.

 Birth trauma often leaves behind more than physical pain.
 You might feel guilt for not having the experience you hoped for, fear that something could still go wrong, or shame for struggling when everyone else seems to have moved on.
 These emotions can feel confusing, especially when you’re told to “just be grateful.”
 But the truth is, loving your baby and hurting from your birth can coexist- and both deserve care.